Here's a list of technologies that we prefer to use based on this scale:

 Avoid - Our poor experience with this tell us to stay away unless absolutely necessary.

-:boom: Great way to maintain parity between different development environments, but we're still playing around with this.
+Great way to maintain parity between different development environments.